-Introduces the principles of human genetics, and function of DNA, genes and chromosomes, and patterns of inheritance.
+Units: 3.00 - UC:CSU 54.0 hours lecture Introduces the principles of human genetics; function of DNA, genes and chromosomes; and patterns of inheritance.
 Not designed for biological science majors.

-BIOSCI 170 INTRODUCTION TO INVESTIGATORY BIOLOGY
+BIOSCI 170 INTRODUCTION TO FORENSIC BIOLOGY

-Units: 3.00 - CSU 36.0 hours lecture, 54.0 hours lab Focuses on current information and techniques used in investigatory biology such as the structures and functioning of DNA, RNA, proteins, cells, tissues, and organs as well a short study on entomology and human behavior and how such information is used to investigate crimes.
+Units: 4.00 - CSU 54.0 hours lecture, 54.0 hours lab Focuses on current information and techniques used in investigatory biology such as DNA, RNA, proteins, cells, tissues, and organs as well as entomology and human behavior and how such information is used to investigate crimes.
 A field trip may be required.